entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 Werneburg, R., Witzmann, F., Rinehart, L. F., & Fischer, J. (2024).
 A new eryopid temnospondyl from the Carboniferous–Permian boundary of Germany. *Journal of Paleontology*, 97(6), 1–31. https://doi.org/10.1017/jpa.2023.58

+Berman, D. S., Reisz, R. R., & Eberth, D. A. (1987). *Anconastes vesperus*, a new early Permian temnospondyl amphibian from New Mexico. *Annals of Carnegie Museum*, 56(2), 31–57.

+Chorn, J., & Schultze, H.-P. (1989).
+Early Carboniferous actinopterygians from Kansas. *Journal of Vertebrate Paleontology*, 9(Suppl.), 19A.

+Cunningham, S. J. (1993).
+The paleoecology of the Hamilton Quarry (Upper Pennsylvanian, Kansas). *University of Kansas*, unpublished thesis.

+Cunningham, S. J., Mapes, R. H., & Mapes, G. (1993).
+Paleoecology of the Hamilton Quarry Lagerstätte (Upper Pennsylvanian, Kansas). *Palaios*, 8, 195–210.

+Daly, E. (1994).
+The osteology and relationships of the temnospondyl amphibian *Eoscopus lockardi*. *Journal of Vertebrate Paleontology*, 14(3), 362–379.

+deBraga, M., & Reisz, R. R. (1995).
+A new diapsid reptile from the Upper Pennsylvanian of Kansas. *Journal of Vertebrate Paleontology*, 15(2), 245–254.

+Everhart, M. J. (2011).
+Microichthyoliths and conodonts from the Quindaro Shale and Argentine Limestone of the Kansas City Group. *Oceans of Kansas Paleontology*. http://oceansofkansas.com/KAS2009.html

+Gottfried, M. D. (1989).
+Actinopterygian fishes from the Hamilton Quarry (Upper Pennsylvanian, Kansas). *Journal of Vertebrate Paleontology*, 9(Suppl.), 19A.

+Maisey, J. G. (1989).
+Hamiltonichthys, a new xenacanth shark from the Upper Pennsylvanian of Kansas. *American Museum Novitates*, 2952, 1–22.

+Mapes, R. H., & Mapes, G. (1988).
+The Hamilton Quarry Lagerstätte: A new Upper Pennsylvanian fossil locality in Kansas. *Geological Society of America Abstracts with Programs*, 20, 284.

+Müller, J., & Reisz, R. R. (2005).
+Four well-constrained calibration points from the vertebrate fossil record. *Palaeogeography, Palaeoclimatology, Palaeoecology*, 219, 69–91.

+Reisz, R. R., & Dilkes, D. W. (2003).
+Archaeovenator hamiltonensis, a new basal synapsid from the Upper Pennsylvanian of Kansas. *Journal of Vertebrate Paleontology*, 23(3), 515–526.

+Reisz, R. R., & Fröbisch, J. (2014).
+The oldest caseid synapsid from the Late Pennsylvanian of Kansas. *PLoS ONE*, 9(2), e89222.

+Reisz, R. R., Müller, J., & Tsuji, L. A. (2016).
+A new early diapsid reptile from the Upper Pennsylvanian of Kansas. *Journal of Vertebrate Paleontology*, 36(3), e1095874.

+Schultze, H.-P. (1988).
+Actinopterygian fishes from the Hamilton Quarry (Upper Pennsylvanian, Kansas). *Journal of Vertebrate Paleontology*, 8(Suppl.), 28A.

+Schultze, H.-P. (1990).
+Early actinopterygian fishes from Kansas. *Journal of Vertebrate Paleontology*, 10(Suppl.), 33A.

+Schultze, H.-P., & Chorn, J. (1988).
+The Hamilton Quarry (Upper Pennsylvanian) and its vertebrate fauna. *Journal of Vertebrate Paleontology*, 8(Suppl.), 28A.

+Wehrbein, K. (2016).
+Synapsid diversity and ecology in the Hamilton Quarry assemblage. *University of Toronto*, unpublished thesis.

+Zidek, J. (1976).
+Kansas Hamilton Quarry acanthodians. *University of Kansas Paleontological Contributions*, 83, 1–16.

+Zidek, J. (1988).
+Late Pennsylvanian acanthodians and chondrichthyans from Kansas. *Journal of Vertebrate Paleontology*, 8(Suppl.), 34A.

+Zidek, J. (1992).
+Actinopterygian fishes from the Hamilton Quarry (Upper Pennsylvanian, Kansas). *Kansas Geological Survey Bulletin*, 243, 1–50.

+Zidek, J. (1993).
+Xenacanth sharks from the Hamilton Quarry (Upper Pennsylvanian, Kansas). *Journal of Vertebrate Paleontology*, 13(3), 300–314.